 Wineries to Explore:

 This serene, rustic winery was established in 1890 and is one of the oldest family-owned wineries in the valley.
 Nichelini wines are so rarely offered to the public, that purchasing their small lot wines from the property is a very special treat.

-Located on the eastern edge of the Napa Valley overlooking Lake Hennessy and the town of Rutherford, this extraordinary mountaintop estate features 82 individual vineyard blocks, three distinctive soil types, and a range of elevations and exposures.
+Located on the eastern edge of the Napa Valley overlooking Lake Hennessey and the town of Rutherford, this extraordinary mountaintop estate features 82 individual vineyard blocks, three distinctive soil types, and a range of elevations and exposures.

 The Estate is a secluded property high in the Vaca Mountains of the eastern Napa Valley.
 They focus on producing Bordeaux-style wines that reflect the quality and unique nature of their property.
 This 1,628-acre property includes over 225 acres of sustainably farmed hillside vineyards with elevations ranging from 800 feet to 2,400 feet.

-Chappellet Located on Pritchard Hill overlooking Lake Hennessy (featured in the cover photo).
+Chappellet Located on Pritchard Hill overlooking Lake Hennessey (featured in the cover photo).
 Visit the property, by appointment only, for a tour of the winery and the surrounding vineyards for a spectacular view and delicious wine.

 Outdoor Recreation Activities: